Turbo (comics)

 Turbo is the name of two superheroes appearing in American comic books published by Marvel Comics.
-Michiko "Mickey" Musashi debuted in New Warriors #28 (Oct 1992) and her ally Michael "Mike" Jeffries in New Warriors #33.
+Michiko "Mickey" Musashi debuted in The New Warriors #28 (October 1992) and her ally Michael "Mike" Jeffries in The New Warriors #33.

 Fictional character biography

-The Torpedo armor

-The Torpedo armor was a creation of the Dire Wraiths, their attempt to counter the cybernetic armor of the Spaceknights.
-They employed a human scientist to develop it, combining both Wraith and human technology.
+The Torpedo armor was created by the Dire Wraiths, their attempt to counter the cybernetic armor of the Spaceknights.
+They employed a human scientist to develop the armor, combining both Wraith and human technology.
 It had collapsible turbines mounted around the wrists and ankles, allowing the user to fly and fire powerful blasts of air.
-Upon discovering that the suit was going to be used for criminal purposes, its inventor stole it but died while escaping, and he gave it to the first person he stumbled onto, a man called Brock Jones, who used it to battle crime as the superhero the Torpedo.
+Upon discovering that the suit was going to be used for criminal purposes, its inventor stole it, but was mortally wounded while escaping.
+He gave it to the first person he stumbled onto, Brock Jones, who used it to battle crime as the superhero Torpedo.

-However, Jones eventually decided to hide himself and his family from the people seeking the armor, and went to live in the town of Clairton, West Virginia, where he encountered Rom the Spaceknight and learned about the Wraiths.
-Jones agreed to help Rom protect the town from the Wraiths, and Rom altered the costume so its lenses would allow the user to see a Dire Wraith's true form.
+Jones eventually decides to hide himself and his family from the people seeking the armor, and comes to live in the town of Clairton, West Virginia.
+There, he encounters Rom the Space Knight and learns about the Wraiths.
+Jones agrees to help Rom protect the town from the Wraiths, and Rom alters his armor so its lenses would allow the user to see a Dire Wraith's true form.

-Jones was eventually found and killed by the Wraiths.
-Some of Jones' effects were passed on to his relative Phillip Jeffries, whose son Michael found the armor and gave it to his friend Michiko so she could use it as a Halloween costume.
-When Michiko donned the armor, it began broadcasting on a wavelength that allowed human scientists from the lab that developed the armor to track it and they attacked Michiko and Mike at a college costume party, where Michiko discovered the suit's abilities and fought off her attackers.
+Jones is eventually found and killed by the Wraiths.
+His relative Michael later finds his armor and gives it to his friend Michiko so she can use it as a Halloween costume.
+When Michiko dons the armor, it begins broadcasting a wavelength that allows human scientists from the lab that developed the armor to track it.
+They attack Michiko and Mike at a college costume party, where Michiko discovers the suit's abilities and fends off her attackers.